VolkanSah/Twitter-X-AINewsBot/README.md

         print(f"Description: {description}")
         print(f"Tweet: {tweet}\n")
 ```

-Contributing
+## Contributing

 Feel free to submit pull requests or open issues if you find any bugs or have suggestions for improvements.

 ## License

-This project is licensed under Fuck Elon Musk license - In your Face, Bro!
+This project is licensed under the Fuck Elon Musk License - In your Face , Bro, In your Face!

-## Acknowledgements
+### Acknowledgements

 - OpenAI for providing the AI models.
 - Twitter for the API access.